From Sonic Retro

 In the comics, Chaos has a 'fear factor' that makes anyone near him have incredible fear against him to the point where they fall to their knees shaking, petrified.
 Chaos also kills one of Sonic the Comic's longest running characters, Johnny Lightfoot.
 Unlike in the games, Chaos can talk and is actually a transformed Drakon Prosecutor, a group of fish-like alien creatures that were at war with the Echidnas.
 His appearance is more that of a snake than a watery blob.
 In following with the games, however, he absorbs all seven Chaos Emeralds and transforms into Perfect Chaos.

 Eventually Super Sonic (who is separate from normal Sonic at this point in Sonic the Comic) absorbs all of Chaos' energy, causing Chaos to revert back to his fish state.
 This was also Fleetway's last original story for Sonic the Comic.

-Perfect Chaos as seen in STC.
+Perfect Chaos as seen in Sonic the Comic.

 In Archie's Sonic the Hedgehog comic series, Chaos' background and appearance are consistent with that of Sonic Adventure, although he was broken out of the Black Emerald rather than the Master Emerald.

 In Archie's Sonic X comic series, Chaos has the ability to change size in his regular form.

 - Sonic Adventure

 - Sonic Runners